 Redborne School Farm

-We run a number of field trips to enhance the significant learning opportunities we already provide.
-These include: Balyham rare breeds farm, where students can learn about the importance for modern agriculture in maintaining a biodiversity as well as understanding the importance of some traditional farming methods.
-We also carry out crop walks and visits to large scale producers to view modern agriculture on a large scale.
+We run visits and field trips to enhance the significant learning opportunities we already provide.
+These include visits to places like Whipsnade Zoo and local farms, where students can learn about the importance for modern agriculture in maintaining a biodiversity as well as understanding the importance of some traditional farming methods.
 All told the courses aim to provide as much practical input as possible to allow theory and key skills to be taught side by side giving students a much better perspective of where a career in animal / plant science and agriculture could take them.